Balance Druid Compendium

 This is a solid all-round choice for both single target and AoE.
 The Darkmoon Sigil: Ascension can be crafted on any weapon.
 If you go this route, you should aim to craft this on a two-handed weapon early, and craft the

-Writhing Armor Banding on a low stat budget slot, preferably on the cloak, belt or wrist slot.
+Writhing Armor Banding on a low stat budget slot, preferably on the belt or wrist slot.
 Keep in mind that this embellishment only stacks during combat, making it a lot less valuable in mythic+.
 This option is generally worse later in the season when you can get either of the weapons with special effects.

 Duskthread Lining or